ni/nimi-python/docs/nidcpower/class.rst

             :return:

-                    Returns whether the device output channel is in the specified output state.
+                    Returns whether the device channel is in the specified output state.